 Learning how to extract value from this information collected at the grower level for their benefit has been Steve’s motivation and direction since the beginning.

-Nathan Otto serves as Farmobile’s vice president of customer operations.
+Nathan serves as Farmobile’s vice president of customer operations.
 Nathan was raised on his family’s crop and livestock farm in central Missouri.

 While getting a bachelor’s degree in agriculture, Nathan discovered geographic information systems (GIS) leading him to shift focus from animal science to a career in technology.
 Nathan’s career began with implementing geospatial solutions across several industries including defense, railroads and rural water systems.

 Joining Farmobile in 2017, he has combined his passion for agriculture and technology; first by serving on the product team and now, leading customer operations.
 Nathan is dedicated to delivering technology solutions that meet agriculture’s challenges and helping family farms to succeed and grow.
 He lives in Lee’s Summit, MO with his wife and two children.

 Prior to joining Farmobile, Joan was a partner in Husch Blackwell LLP’s Kansas City office.
 Well-known for her legal accomplishments in food and agribusiness, while in private practice, she counseled clients on intellectual property and licensing matters, food safety regulations, and data privacy.
 She also is a seasoned intellectual property and commercial trial attorney.